mmzaboys/webrtc-agent-livekit/README.md

 - 🗣️ **STT + TTS Support**: Plug in Whisper, Deepgram, ElevenLabs, or others.
 - 💬 **LLM Integration**: Use local LLaMA models or connect to AWS/ OpenAI / Anthropic APIs.
 - 🧪 **Local Dev**: Run everything locally with Docker Compose or Python virtual env.

+THERE ARE 2 IMPLEMENTATIONS OF THE AI AGENT:
+- [fast-preresponse.py](./agent-worker/fast-preresponse.py) using 3rd party services and the complete
+- [fast-preresponse-ollama.py](./agent-worker/fast-preresponse-ollama.py) which is only using open source souftware and can run locally without internet.

+Just update [Dockerfile]./agent-worker/Dockerfile) to use one or another.
+More info [here](./agent-worker/README.md).

 ---